digipolisantwerp/response_npm_nodejs/README.md

 // also possible with router, etc... app.get('/items', (req, res, next => {
   getItems(res.sendResponse(next, {
-    collectionName: 'items', // if not supplied, items will be used as embedded name
+    collectionName: 'items', // if not supplied, resourceList will be used as embedded name
     url: '/api/items' // if not supplied, will build an url of req.baseUrl + req.path
     multipleEmbeds: boolean // (default false, when set to true, an object can be passed) }))